felixp7/gophersnake/README.md

 - Compact GUI: opens in 800x600 by default, and fits in 640x480.
 - Useful home screen.
 - Works on any port.
-- Text files open in their own windows.
+- Text and GIF files open in their own windows.
 - Can save directories to a file and load them from disk again (useful for testing).
 - "View source" function.
 - Compatible with IPv6.